imatix/gsl/README.md

     echo name
     echo global.name.value

-The first line loads the XML string &lt;A name = "2">Hello&lt;/A> (note the backslashes preceeding the quotation marks inside the string) into the attribute 'name` of the global scope.
-The second line prints the flattened value of the XML, while the third line outputs the attribute 'value` of the attribute 'name` of the scope 'global'.
-Note that the use or non-use of the scope 'global` makes no difference in this case because no innermore scopes defined an attribute 'name'.
+The first line loads the XML string &lt;A name = "2">Hello&lt;/A> (note the backslashes preceeding the quotation marks inside the string) into the attribute `name` of the global scope.
+The second line prints the flattened value of the XML, while the third line outputs the attribute `value` of the attribute `name` of the scope `global`.
+Note that the use or non-use of the scope `global` makes no difference in this case because no innermore scopes defined an attribute `name`.
 The output of this GSL script is:

     2004/09/20 16:36:25: gsl/4 M: Hello
     2004/09/20 16:36:25: gsl/4 M: 2